 Extreme heat or water damage

 Most of us have left our chip cards in our cars at one time or another.
 Or we’ve accidentally spilled something on a purse or wallet.
 When this happens, it sometimes damages the chip card, making its chip unreadable.
-When you go to use your credit card at checkout, the card reader informs you that it can’t read the card.
+When you go to use your debit or credit card at checkout, the card reader informs you that it can’t read the card.

 Just a bit dirty

 Just like your phone screen or your purse, your chip card can get dirty.
 Stop and think about how often people use their chip cards.
 It’s easy to imagine how grime can get stuck on the chip’s surfaces and make the chip unusable for a time.
 If too much grime builds up, the card reader won’t be able to read data from the chip.
 As a result, it won’t allow you to make your purchase.

 From time to time, we’re all guilty.
 We store our chip cards in wallets or purses that are close to some sort of magnetized item.
 If we do this for too long or too often, our cards’ magnetic strips can become demagnetized.
 This causes the magnetic strip to stop working.
 This can be a problem if your chip reader is also malfunctioning.

 Sometimes it’s not even something that you have in your purse or wallet.
 Going through security at the airport could demagnetize your card.
 So could getting too close to the security sensor removal device in a retail store.
 Any magnetic exposure might alter the magnetic stripe on your card and render it useless.
 Even something that you might not think about could affect your card’s magnetic strip.
 Getting your card too close to an MRI machine is an example.